AnandKalirana/network-port-scanner/README.md

-# network-port-scanner
-A Python-based tool for scanning active hosts and identifying open ports on a network, developed during a cybersecurity internship.
 # Network and Port Scanner 🛡️

-This project is a Network and Port Scanner developed during my 3-month cybersecurity internship at Threat Prism One Stop AI.
-It scans local or custom IP ranges and identifies open ports, helping with reconnaissance and vulnerability assessment.
+A Python-based tool developed during my 3-month cybersecurity internship at Threat Prism One Stop AI.
+It scans local or custom IP ranges to identify active hosts and open ports, aiding reconnaissance and vulnerability assessments.

+---

 ## 📌 Project Features
-- Scans a user-defined IP address or range
+- Scan a user-defined IP address or range
-- Detects active hosts on the network
+- Detect active hosts on the network
-- Identifies open ports using socket programming
+- Identify open ports using Python’s `socket` programming
-- Outputs clean, user-friendly results
+- Output clean, user-friendly results

+---

 ## 🛠️ Technologies Used
 - Python
 - `socket` module
 - `ipaddress` and `subprocess` libraries

+---

 ## 📄 Documentation
-Full report and technical details are available in [Network_Port_Scanner_Report.pdf](./Network_Port_Scanner_Report.pdf).
+Full report and technical details are available in the [Network_Port_Scanner_Report.pdf](./Network_Port_Scanner_Report.pdf).

+---

 ## 🚀 Impact
-Improved early-stage reconnaissance processes by automating IP and port discovery, allowing faster vulnerability assessments during internships.
+- Streamlined early-stage reconnaissance by automating IP and port discovery
+- Enabled faster and more efficient vulnerability assessments during the internship

 ---

-Feel free to review the attached report for details.
-If you like the project or have feedback, feel free to reach out!
+Feel free to review the attached report for more details.
+I welcome feedback and questions!